jktoiuhito/FairDice/README.md

 ## Requirements

-`node.js` is required for building the app from source.
+`node.js` is required for building FairDice from source.

-Running the app requires any\* JavaScript capable browser with support for ECMAScript version 6.
+See below for information about running the built app.

-## \*Notice on supported devices
+## Notice on supported devices

-FairDice works on all browsers, with the following exceptions:
+FairDice works on all browsers which support ECMAScript version 6, with the following exceptions:

 -  All versions of Internet Explorer
 -  All versions of desktop Safari